stocchi/speedrun-notes/gold/nsc/README.md

 Gym Leader Falkner: Rage spam

-Enter the Pokemon Center
+Enter the Pokemon Center:
-Heal, then get the egg
+- Heal, then get the egg
-(use a potion instead if have cutter already?)
+ - If you bought 4 potions, use them instead of centering
+- Rename boxes here (delay after Union Cave if you want to do Sandshrew/encounterless manip)

 | BOX | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | NAME |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---- |